 I'm a redheaded mama with four lovely daughters.
-We're travelling Australia in a small housebus — meeting inspiring people, learning lots and re-thinking everything.
-I feel passionately about travel, good design, alternative education and conscious parenting.
+We're based in southern Australia and travel in a small, colourful housebus — meeting inspiring people, learning lots and re-thinking everything.
+I feel passionately about spirituality, good design, alternative education and conscious parenting.

 It’s not often that a total solar eclipse is accessible to Australians, and the girls jumped at the opportunity to see one for themselves.
 Geography aside (it was only 2000 km away), it’s been a great journey and phenomenal experience.
 I’m so glad we made the effort!

 At sunrise, I carry the girls to the beach to wake up with the sun.

 I was joking yesterday that there was so much room for parking, and the expected eclipse crowds hadn’t shown up.
 However from about 2 am, buses and cars streamed into Newell Beach to join us in our prime eclipse-watching location.

 It doesn't take long for the girls to work out how to view the sun with the protection of our eclipse glasses.

 For a short while at the beginning of the eclipse, a rainbow aura was visible in the clouds around the sun.
 Whenever I see a rainbow, I feel blessed by the memory of Elijah's short yet powerful life.

 While waiting for the heavenly action, the girls play in the sand.